Trip Overview

 Forested Trails

 On foot, we head higher into the mountains along the pilgrimage trail.
-We continue past reminders of the old highway before stopping for lunch of local delicacies.
+We will pass by an earthen mound ichirizuka milestone marker, which serves as a reminder of the old Nakasendo highway, before stopping for a lunch of local flavours.

 Pressing on through the serenity, we reach the Hashiori-Toge pass after a short climb.
 Our descent follows a cobbled path and staircase to Chikatsuyu.
-Our final stretch involves an ascent up to Tsugizakura-Oji, beloved for its giant cedar trees and glass-clear springs.
-From here, we transfer by vehicle to our onsen, deep in the belly of the sacred mountains of Kumano.
+After a short rest in this small village, we transfer by vehicle to our onsen, deep in the belly of the sacred mountains of Kumano.

 Included Meals